 - 1. The Board is created by the Police Act, S.N.S.
 2004, c.
 31 as amended - 2.
 All Board members are volunteers with varied personal, professional or community experience - 3.
 The Board has support from the Municipal Clerk's office in the role of a Legislative Assistants who provides minutes, organizes meeting space, coordinates correspondence for the Chair and distributes meeting materials in advance of meetings. - 4.
-Board members completing the annual self-evaluation identify potential gaps that the Chair and the Legislative Assistant can address to improve the volunteer experience for all Board members.
+Board members completing the self-evaluation every second year identify potential gaps that the Chair, the Legislative Assistant and the Policing Policy Strategist can address to improve the volunteer experience for all Board members.